xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 - Option 1 and 2 are called **fine-tuning** and training on task A called **pretraining**.
 - When transfer learning make sense:
   - Task A and B have the same input X (e.g. image, audio).
-  - You have a lot of data for the task A you are transferring from and relatively less data for the task B your transferring to.
+  - You have a lot more data for the task A you are transferring from and relatively less data for the task B your transferring to.
   - Low level features from task A could be helpful for learning task B.

 ### Multi-task learning